Color Outside The Lines

 Click on an image to view details and start the slide show

 Diversity and representation have never been more important.
-Are you looking for a way to diversify your library at home?
-Please consider joining the Hidden Figures Book Party for a Cause!
-All purchases will support the Little Diverse Library, started by two young girls in Madison, NJ.
-Located just outside of the Museum of Early Trades and Crafts, the library shares books with diverse authors, characters, and storylines with the community.
+The Little Diverse Library, started by two young girls in Madison, NJ is located just outside of the Museum of Early Trades and Crafts.
+The library shares books with diverse authors, characters, and storylines with the community.

 Learn more about the Little Diverse Library Project here.